kecau/Understanding-citation-contexts-with-structural-position-awareness/README.md

-#  Spatial-Aware Citation Intent Dataset
+#  Understanding citation contexts with structural position awareness Dataset

 This repository contains the dataset and resources used in this paper:

-**"Spatial-Aware Citation Intent Classification to Mitigate Class Imbalance"** (Submitted to MIWAI 2025)
+**"Understanding citation contexts with structural position awareness"** (Submitted to MIWAI 2025)

 ---